chus-chus/teex/README.md

 distinct functionalities:

 - **eval**: contains _**evaluation**_ methods for that particular explanation type.
-For every subpackage, there is one high-level functions to easily compute all the available metrics.
+For every subpackage, there is one high-level function to easily compute all the available metrics for an arbitrary number of explanations.
 - **data**: contains _**data**_ classes with available g.t. explanations of that particular explanation type, both synthetic and real.
 All of them are objects that need to be instanced and, when sliced, will return the data, the target and the ground truth explanations, respectively.